debjit-mandal/ngl-spammer/README.md

-# sentiment-analyzer
+# ngl-spammer
 This is a NGL Spmmer automatically send specific messages to a given ngl.link/username.

-The requirements mentioned in the file`requirements.txt` must be present in the system.
+The requirements mentioned in the file `requirements.txt` must be present in the system.

 To install the requirements-
 `pip install -r requirements.txt`